tomer-dev/ui-demo-astro-tailwind/README.md

 The project is made using Astro and Tailwind, and deployed without a single JS command.

 The project is completely static - just HTML and CSS.
 Note the side bar menu as a reference.

+Note: compare to desktop version, contents in mobile are different.